engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

 Follow this procedure to connect to your newly created PostgreSQL 9 database.

 #### To connect to your PosgreSQL 9 database
-See the [[Database Home|database_home.html]] documentation (Many of the tasks apply to PostgreSQL as well as MySQL.)
+See the [[Database Home|database_home]] documentation (Many of the tasks apply to PostgreSQL as well as MySQL.)

-1. Find your generated PostgreSQL password (the [[MySQL instructions on passwords|find-your-generated-mysql-password-and-connect-to-your-db.html]] describe this step)
+1. Find your generated PostgreSQL password (the [[MySQL instructions on passwords|find-your-generated-mysql-password-and-connect-to-your-db]] describe this step)

 2. Extract list of databases